sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Steps on FMEA:

-- Gathering of the FMEA team
+- Assemble of the FMEA team
-- Definition of the system, product of process
+- Definition of the system, product or process
-- Definition of the functions
+- Definition of the functions and requirements (and severity ranking of them)
-- list of the potencial failure modes
+- list of the potencial failures and prevention controls through occurrence ranking
-- list of the effectso of the failure modes
+- list of the effects of the failure modes
 - identification of the causes of the failure modes
-- Definition of controls
+- Definition of controls, actions and test
 - RPN (Risk Priority Number) calculation